SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: CMB Spectral Distortions

 CMB spectral distortions can be generated by various physical processes in both the early- and late-time Universe.
 At redshifts $z \gtrsim 2 \times 10^{6}$, Compton scattering, double-Compton, and bremsstrahlung emission maintain thermal equilibrium between matter and radiation \cite{Zeldovich1969,SunyaevZeldovich1970, Illarionov1975a, Illarionov1975b, Weymann1965, Lightman1981, Danese1982}.
 Any possible distortions at those redshifts are erased and a blackbody spectrum is preserved, simply with an overall (unobservable) temperature shift.

 Due to the expansion and the resulting cooling of the Universe, the double-Compton and bremsstrahlung rates become lower than the Hubble rate at $z \lesssim 2 \times 10^6$, i.e., these processes become inefficient.
 Only Compton scattering remains efficient at $5 \times 10^{4} \lesssim z \lesssim 2 \times 10^{6}$, sustaining a kinetic equilibrium.
 Energy release during this period leads to a Bose-Einstein spectrum characterized by a non-zero chemical potential $\mu$ or a $\mu$-type distortion.
 Establishing this equilibrium distribution requires that Compton scattering is efficient, so a Bose-Einstein spectrum cannot be formed at lower redshifts.
-The primordial $\mu$- (or chemical potential) distortion thus offers a direct and clean probe of the Universe during the pre-recombination era.
-The standard sources of this distortion are energy injected by the Silk damping of small-scale primordial acoustic waves \cite{Sunyaev1970,Daly1991,BarrowColes1991} and adiabatic cooling of the CMB due to interactions with electrons \cite{Chluba2005, ChlubaSunyaev2012} (the latter being sub-dominant).\footnote{Note that the electron and photon temperatures scale respectively as $(1+z)^2$ and $(1+z)$ in the absence of interactions, and thus the electrons are continually cooling the photons during this era.} Thus, the $\mu$-distortion is sensitive to the primordial power spectrum at $k\sim 1-10^{4}$ Mpc$^{-1}$ and can be used as a robust, independent probe of inflationary scenarios (\onlinecite[e.g.,][]{ChlubaErickcekBenDayan2012,Dent2012,KhatriSunyaev2013,Clesse2014, Cabass2016}) on scales inaccessible to other observations.
+The primordial $\mu$- (or chemical potential) distortion thus offers a direct and clean probe of the Universe during the pre-recombination era\footnote{Recently, Ref.~\cite{Chluba2024dark_photons} has shown that photon to dark photon conversions can produce a spectral distortion very similar to $\mu$-type after recombination, but this is a beyond-standard-model process.}).
+The standard sources of this distortion are energy injected by the Silk damping of small-scale primordial acoustic waves \cite{Sunyaev1970,Daly1991,BarrowColes1991} and adiabatic cooling of the CMB due to interactions with electrons \cite{Chluba2005, ChlubaSunyaev2012} (the latter being sub-dominant).\footnote{Note that the electron and photon temperatures scale respectively as $(1+z)^2$ and $(1+z)$ in the absence of interactions, and thus the electrons are continually cooling the photons during this era.} Thus, the $\mu$-distortion is sensitive to the primordial power spectrum at $k\sim 1-10^{4}$ Mpc$^{-1}$ and can be used as a robust, independent probe of inflationary scenarios (\cite[e.g.,][]{ChlubaErickcekBenDayan2012,Dent2012,KhatriSunyaev2013,Clesse2014, Cabass2016}) on scales inaccessible to other observations.